 Separate bathing beaches with ropes, boats and lifeguards shall be provided on the beachfront and the adjacent waters for the protection of bathers and to prevent congestion.
 Such beaches shall be designated by the Borough Council.

 Hours of employment.
-Lifeguards shall be maintained on duty at the established protected bathing beaches during the bathing hours between 9:00 a.m. and 5:30 p.m., except at such times when swimming is deemed dangerous or hazardous by the Beach Manager, Chief Lifeguard or by the captain of the lifeguards or the lifeguard in charge of the beach.
+Lifeguards shall be maintained on duty at established protected bathing beaches during the bathing hours of 9:00 a.m. to 5:00 p.m. daily and 9:00 a.m. to 6:00 p.m. on weekends and holidays from May 31 on weekends until the middle of June when the beaches will be open daily through Labor Day, except at such times when swimming is deemed dangerous or hazardous by the Beach Manager, Chief Lifeguard or by the captain of the lifeguards or the lifeguard in charge of the beach.
 When such dangerous conditions exist, the beach shall be closed for swimming, and no person shall swim in the waters adjacent to the beach, whether protected or not.

 Powers of lifeguards.
 Lifeguards shall have full police power and shall have complete charge, control and supervision of swimming at the respective beaches where they are stationed.
 All orders or directives of the lifeguards in dealing with any of the provisions of this article shall in all respects be fully complied with by any person using the same.